Jason-Clement/Crush-Crush-Automator/README.md

 # Crush Crush Automator

-I have an addiction to idle games.
-It comes and goes and it's relatively harmless, but it's compounded by my addiction to automating things.
-I love automating things.
-Therefore, I discover an idle game, and I try to automate it; usually with AutoHotKey.

 Crush Crush is not a particularly good idle game and it turns out to be pay-to-win in that the prestige has a max of 2048 which is reached pretty quickly.
 Still, I did enjoy writing this little script.

 Realm Grinder is a better idle game and can be found on [Steam](http://store.steampowered.com/app/610080/Realm_Grinder/) and on [Kongregate](http://www.kongregate.com/games/DivineGames/realm-grinder).
 Another decent one is [Kittens Game](http://bloodrizer.ru/games/kittens), though it lacks any sort of visuals.
 I think I may automate that one next.
 I also have an idea for a new idle game in the same vein as Kittens Game, which is most likely what I'll work on if I ever find the time.